-Rajas con crema, a hearty dish made with poblano chiles, onion, Mexican sour cream and a little bit of cheese, is a favorite in my house.
-And by favorite, I mean that over the last few months we’ve been eating it at least once a week.
-As one friend puts it, “anything that comes out of your kitchen at least once a week has got to be good.”
+Rajas con crema, a hearty dish made with poblano chiles, onion, crema mexicana and a little bit of cheese, is a favorite in my house.
+As one friend put it, “anything that comes out of your kitchen at least once a week has got to be good.”

 - 1/2 of a large white onion, sliced into rings and then cut in half (to make half moon strips)

-- 2 tbsp salted butter (do not substitute margarine)
+- 2 tablespoons salted butter (do not substitute margarine)

-Add about a third of a 15 oz container of crema and stir in well (Mexican sour cream isn’t actually sour like American sour cream; it has a less acidic taste.
-I buy V&V Supremo brand).
-Cook for about 2-3 minutes and then reduce heat to low and add a half cup of coarsely grated Chihuahua cheese (queso para fundir).
+- Add about 5 ounces of crema and stir in well.
+Cook for about 2-3 minutes and then reduce heat to low and add a half cup of coarsely grated Chihuahua cheese (if you can't find cheese labeled Chihuahua, any cheese labeled "queso para fundir" will do).
 The cheese should melt slowly and not be gooey, and it should be barely visible once incorporated.
 It’s really more of a bonding agent so the cream doesn’t get soupy.
 Once the cheese is melted, turn your burner as low as it will go, just so it is on to keep the rajas warm.

 Leftovers can be stored in an airtight container in the refrigerator for up to 5 days, and reheated on the stove over medium heat or in the microwave at 30-second intervals.

 You had me at “rajas.”
 Looking forward to reading and keeping up with you on twitter. follow me @ivette_mls

 Veronica Ludwig says

 Oh my Godiva!!!
 I had not seen this blog before tonight and now that I have…I’m in trouble!!
 This stuff looks SO good!! (new subscriber!)

 wow maura, that looks good